iamkirankumaryadav/Library/AI/Natural Language Processing.md

 6. `Vectorize` data to prepare for model built (Convert text to `number`)
 7. **Feature Engineering** (**Creating** new feature or **transforming** existing features to get most out of data)

-<h2 name="token"> Tokenization </h2>
+<h2 name="token">Tokenization</h2>

-- The process of breaking down text into smaller units, such as words or sentences.
+- The process of breaking down text into smaller units, such as words, punctuations, special characters, characters, etc.
-- This is the first step in many NLP tasks, as it allows the model to process the text in a more manageable way.
+- This is the first step in many NLP tasks, as it allows the model to process the text in the most manageable way.
+- Computer works better with smaller chunks, easier to understand, identify important words.

 ```python
 Word = "Hi, my name is Kirankumar"
 ["Hi", ",", "my", "name", "is", "Kirankumar"]
 ```

-<h2 name="stem"> Stemming </h2>
+<h2 name="stem">Stemming</h2>

-- Reducing **derived** words to there `stem` | `root` | `base` form.
+- Stemming is a process of reducing a word to its `stem` | `root` | `base` form.
-- Remove `suffix` and `prefix` from the word.
+- Stemming removes common suffixes and prefixes from the word (ing, es, s, ed)
-- The process of reducing a word to its base form.
-For example, the words "running," "runs," and "ran" would all be stemmed to "run."
+- For example, the words "playing", "played", "plays", and "players" would all be stemmed down to "play"
 - Stemming can be helpful for tasks like information retrieval, as it allows the model to match words with different suffixes.
+- Reduces data size (saves storage space, improves processing speed)

 `Stemming` is applied on `tokens`